martimlobao/dotfiles/README.md

 ![Screenshot of my shell prompt](static/screenshot.png)

 This repository contains my personal dotfiles, as well as several scripts to install applications and configure settings.
-Although the bash configuration settings should (mostly) work on any Unix-based system, most of these scripts were only designed to run on macOS and likely won't run at all on any other OS.
+Although the shell configuration settings should (mostly) work on any Unix-based system, most of these scripts were only designed to run on macOS and likely won't run at all on any other OS.

 Here's a short description of each script in this repository:

 - `local.sh` _interactively_ configure local settings unique to each machine, like the computer name and your git user details
 - `macos.sh` configure several macOS settings
-- `install.sh` install fonts, tools, and macOS apps using Homebrew, [`uv`](https://docs.astral.sh/uv/), and the Mac App Store
+- `install.sh` install fonts, tools, and apps using Homebrew, [`uv`](https://docs.astral.sh/uv/), and the Mac App Store
 - `dock.sh` configure macOS dock
 - `bootstrap.sh` bootstrap install everything, including cloning this repository
 - `run.sh` install Homebrew and run all scripts